 Before taking Trisequens, tell your doctor or pharmacist if you are taking any other medications, including those purchased over the counter without a prescription.
-The following medications may interfere with the effect of Trisequens and lead to irregular bleeding:
+The following medications may interact with Trisequens:

-HRT is the most accessible and effective treatment for the symptoms of menopause, and and be accessed on prescription through the NHS and online at Dr Felix.
-Alternatively, herbal supplements and remedies are another choice for relieving symptoms such as hot flushes and mood swings, although their effectiveness is unknown.
+HRT is the most accessible and effective treatment for the symptoms of menopause and is available online through Dr Felix.
+Alternatively, herbal supplements and remedies are other options for relieving symptoms such as hot flushes and mood swings, although their effectiveness is unknown.
+Many women choose not to take any treatment for menopausal symptoms.
 Make sure to speak to a doctor or pharmacist about the contents and effectiveness of herbal remedies before trying them.

-Women who have had a hysterectomy or who have an IUS supplying them with progesterone are able to take oestrogen-only HRT.
+Women who have had a hysterectomy or who have a Mirena IUS supplying them with progesterone are able to take oestrogen-only HRT.
 These can be taken orally (Elleste Solo, Premarin) or applied to the skin as transdermal patches (Elleste Solo MX80, Elleste Solo MX40, Evorel).

 Alongside HRT, a few simple lifestyle changes can help you to manage the symptoms of menopause.
 The impact of hot flushes can be reduced by cutting down on caffeine, alcohol and spicy foods, and by quitting smoking.
 Exercise regularly and try to increase your intake of vitamin D to help keep your bones strong and healthy.
 For those experiencing vaginal dryness, a range of moisturisers and lubricants can be purchased from any pharmacy with help from a pharmacist.

-Trisequens is on the long list of medicines which are strictly controlled in Qatar and Kuwait.
-When travelling to GCC countries, always check with a travel doctor which medicines are prohibited or controlled; even for simple painkillers such as paracetamol, you may be required to carry a written note or prescription from a doctor.
+Trisequens is on the long list of medicines that are strictly controlled in Qatar and Kuwait.
+This is because certain medications produce effects that contravene local laws.
+When travelling to Gulf Cooperation Council (GCC) countries, always check with a travel doctor which medicines are prohibited or controlled; even for simple painkillers such as paracetamol, you may be required to carry a written note or prescription from a doctor.